usagisukisuki/usagisukisuki.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher in computer vision and machine learning.
+I received my Ph.D. in Engineering from Meijo University.
 I am interested in challenges and applications of real-world data in deep learning across diverse domains.
 My past research includes image recognition in cell biology and medical imaging, as well as learning under class imbalance.
 Recently, I have been exploring real-time models for low-TOPS hardware and methods to leverage knowledge from foundation and large-scale models.

 # Research
 {% include research-grid.html %}